-Students may make confidential reports to professional counselors (i.e. Student Support Counselors) assigned to the college.
-A Professional Counselor is defined as: a person whose official responsibilities include providing mental health counseling to members of the institution's community and who is functioning within the scope of her/her license or certification.
-These counselors, when acting in their official capacity and function, are not considered to be a campus security authority for Clery Act purposes and do not make identifiable reports of incidents to the official on-campus resources unless the student specifically requests them to do so; however, the college encourages counsellors, if and when they deem it appropriate, to inform students they can voluntarily report incidents of crime to the Department of Security, which can be done directly or anonymously through the online Maxient incident reporting system.
+Students may make confidential reports to professional counselors (i.e. Student Support Counselors) who are employed by the college.
+A Professional Counselor is defined as a person whose official responsibilities include providing mental health counseling to members of the institution's community and who is functioning within the scope of their license or certification.
+These counselors, when acting in their official capacity and function, are not considered to be a campus security authority for Clery Act purposes and do not make identifiable reports of incidents to the official on-campus resources unless the student specifically requests them to do so; however, the college encourages counselors, if and when they deem it appropriate, to inform students they can voluntarily report incidents of crime to the Department of Security, which can be done directly or anonymously through the online Maxient incident reporting system.
+In addition, professional counselors must provide clients who report sex discrimination and sex-based harassment, including sexual assault, dating or domestic violence, and stalking, with the contact information of the Title IX Coordinator as well as information about filing a report and that the Title IX Coordinator can assist with supportive measures and coordination of informal and formal resolution options under the college's grievance procedures.